 Completion rewards come in the form of background world lore, unraveling the narrative as you progress through the game.
 A text-based transmission is received informing you about the current situation and any new unlocked functionalities.
 Strangely enough, I didn't find myself enjoying the reward system.
 I found the character development to be on the weaker side of the spectrum, feeling more like a programming tutorial provided by an unrelatable engineer; although I do applaud the effort of adding an actual story element to a level-based puzzle game.
 As I mentioned earlier, however, the satisfaction of completing the puzzle itself was more than enough to satiate my appetite.

 Robo Instructus welcomes existing programmers and newcomers alike, but I wouldn't consider it a casual experience.
 It takes a lot of patience and endurance to get through some of the more complex levels.
 The difficulty can spike quite early on, which may dissuade people from completing the game, especially if you are new to coding.
 With that said, the thrill of seeing all your work and code flow together to complete levels is exciting.
-There are multiple ways to get through each of the puzzles, so if you get stuck, you may want to try and think of a new approach.Note: The Robo Instructus review is based on a digital PC copy of the game, provided by the publisher.
+There are multiple ways to get through each of the puzzles, so if you get stuck, you may want to try and think of a new approach.Note: Robo Instructus was reviewed on PC.
+A digital copy of the game provided by the publisher.